itenger-rm/rm-pair-coding-exercise/README.md

 In the skeleton project you already have a frontend and a server component.
 Each can be started by `npm start` in their folder.

-FE is a CRA app, axios and Ant DEsign are already added.
+FE is a CRA app, axios and Ant Design are already added.

 BE is a minimal Express server with 3 endpoints: `POST /execute`, `GET /executionStatus`, `GET /executionResult`